TysonMN/tysonmn.github.io/README.md

 ## Additional

-There are some [dependencies of `codedoc/cli`](https://codedoc.cc/docs/cli#cli) that might need to be installed first.
+There are some additional [dependencies of `codedoc/cli`](https://codedoc.cc/docs/cli#cli) that might need to be installed first.

 One dependency of `codedoc/cli` is `codedoc/core`.
+Execute
-Check the versions of these two by executing `codedoc -v`.
-Update `codedoc/core` to the latest version by executing `codedoc update latest --local` (c.f. [this issue](https://github.com/CONNECT-platform/codedoc/issues/22)).
+- `codedoc -v` to check the versions of those two and
+- `codedoc update latest --local` to update `codedoc/core` to the latest version (c.f. [this issue](https://github.com/CONNECT-platform/codedoc/issues/22)).

-If port 3000 is being used, then a different one can be specified in the [configuration](https://codedoc.cc/docs/config/overview#available-properties).
+If port `3000` is being used, then a different one can be specified in the [configuration](https://codedoc.cc/docs/config/overview#available-properties).

 # Acknowledgements